- Docs

 - WP Admin → Repo Packages → Add New Package.

-- Add your plugins to the package.
+- Add your plugins to the package with a single click.

 - Publish the package page.